unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

    three components can be replaced by these alternatives.

-   `DataComponent` is provided to act the part of a component of the water cycle by using a `DataSet` for the component's outwards transfers, e.g. containing previous outputs of a simulation.
+   `DataComponent` is provided to act the part of a component of the water cycle by sourcing the component's outwards transfers from a `DataSet`, e.g. containing outputs of a previous simulation.

    `NullComponent` is provided to ignore a component of the water cycle by not processing the component's inwards transfers received, and by